Herbert Mensah

-He is also the president of the Ghana Rugby Association (GRA) operating as the Ghana Rugby Football Union (GRFU).
+He was also the president of the Ghana Rugby Association (GRA) operating as the Ghana Rugby Football Union (GRFU).

-He was born in Kumawu on 26 December.

 Education and entry into business

 Mensah is an alumnus of Achimota Secondary School in Accra, Ghana, although he completed his O levels in the UK and later obtained his graduate degree in economics at Sussex University.
 In his younger years, he played rugby for Sussex and Saracens.
 He entered the business world while still a student and gained business experience, among other places, in the tobacco industry in Zimbabwe.
 His entrepreneurship led to his pursuit of success in the telecommunications industry.
 In the early nineties, he identified cellphones as a boom industry and went on to become the biggest mobile handset distributor in sub-Saharan Africa, outside South Africa, where he led the market in distributing Motorola, Sony, Ericsson, and Nokia.
 By 2007, he had established a level-3 Motorola and Nokia-certified mobile phone and repair centre in Accra.

 In 1994, he identified the opportunity of South African pay-TV broadcaster M-Net and helped to spread this service to the rest of Africa.
 In 1995, he represented the BBC in Ghana and became the liaison with media and government regarding all aspects of radio, programming, marketing, and PR.
 He later became the country manager for satellite-TV service MultiChoice to Ghana.